-Ovine PBMC and AH-1 cells were prepared for flow cytometric analyses as described in detail in section 2.4.
+Ovine PBMC and AH-1 cells were prepared for flow cytometric analyses as described in detail in sections 2.3 and 2.4.
 Between 20, 000 and 130, 000 events were acquired by a MacsQuant flow cytometer for each sample and analysed using the MacsQuantify Software v2.7.
 (Miltenyi Biotech, Bergisch Gladbach, Germany) using the following gating strategy.
 Artefacts in cell acquisition were removed with gate P1 (Forward Scatter-area (FSC-A) vs High Dynamic Range over time (HDR-T), then the main cell population was selected using Side Scatter-Area (SSC-A) vs FSC-A in P1/ P2 gate.
 Live, viable cells were then selected using VioBlue-A channel vs FSC-A in the P1/ P2/P3 gate.
 Doublet cells excluded in gate P1/ P2/ P3/ P4.
-The region boundaries were set on the fluorescein isothiocyanate-Area (FITC-A) channel vs Side Scatter Area (SSC-A) for cells stained with the isotype-matched control mAb (VPM20).
+The region boundaries were set on the fluorescein isothiocyanate-Area (FITC-A) channel vs Side Scatter Area (SSC-A) for cells stained with the isotype-matched control mAb against Border Disease Virus.
 Overlaying histogram plots of Log10 FITC-A using P1/ P2/ P3/ P4, plot F gating strategy equivalent to plot E (above and below the region boundary line).